PatrickAlex2019/PhotoEditor/README.md

 - Corrected language strings files for some countries
 - Remove some functional restrictions of the software itself
 - Optimize software internal compression format
-- Add navigation bar and status bar color change function for low version Android devices
+- Add some high-version device features for low-version Android devices

 **➢ Thanks**